0xsend/homebrew-canton/README.md

 brew cleanup
 ```

-## Contributing

-1. Fork this repository
-2. Make your changes to `Formula/canton.rb`
-3. Test thoroughly with `brew audit` and local installation
-4. Submit a pull request

 ## License

 This Homebrew formula is released under the MIT License.
 Canton itself is licensed under Apache 2.0.